Jomy10/JSDoc/README.md

 * Markdown can be disabled with the *disableMd* attribute
 * Added new head element: dateCreated to store the date the file was created
 #### 1.1
-* The folder in which JSDoc's files are stored is now a called "doc" to make it easier to read on different platforms
+* The folder in which JSDoc's files are stored is now called "doc" to make it easier to read on different platforms
 #### 1.0
 * First version!
 * Text, img, file elements